-There are many reasons why these 60 million people aren’t online, which means that there’s isn’t one easy solution to closing the digital divide.
+There’s isn’t one easy solution to closing the digital divide.
 Research shows that 34% of people who aren’t online just don’t see the web as relevant to their lives, while another 32% say they don’t go online because they find it difficult to use a computer or navigate the internet.
 Our member organizations report that the digital divide impacts their ability to serve their community.